solkim-83/tp/docs/UserGuide.md

 #### Viewing an event - `view`

-Shows specific details of an event.
+You can use this command to view the details of your event.
 Details include:
 * Description
 * Time